david-dome9/cloud-bots/docs/Bots.md

     allSupported = True
     includeGlobalResourceTypes = True (if you want to change this, use the variable include_global_resource_types_region=<desired_region>)

-Defaults (not changable currently via variable):
+Defaults (not changable currently using a variable):
     file deliveryFrequency(to S3) is set to One_Hour
     config_name = default